Quick ratio definition

-The quick ratio is a measure of a company's ability to meet its short-term obligations using its most liquid assets (near cash or quick assets).
+The quick ratio measure of a company's ability to meet its short-term obligations using its most liquid assets (near cash or quick assets).
 Quick assets include those current assets that presumably can be quickly converted to cash at close to their book values.
 Quick ratio is viewed as a sign of a company's financial strength or weakness; it gives information about a company’s short term liquidity.
 The ratio tells creditors how much of the company's short term debt can be met by selling all the company's liquid assets at very short notice.

 The quick ratio is also known as the acid-test ratio or quick assets ratio.